Standard Integration

 Typical bootstrap flow:

-3. Opening a workflow draft in WorkflowResource loads the Pro canvas when the resolver is active.
+5. Opening a workflow draft in WorkflowResource loads the Pro canvas when the resolver is active and Workflow::hasDraft() is true.

 The editor (Standard or Pro) is only rendered when Workflow::hasDraft() is true.
 Code-synced workflows need a draft seeded after sync — see Filament UI.